FlorianKrull/CompilerConstructionSS2019/specification.md

 Strings are immutable and do not support any operation (e.g. concatenation).
 Like comments, strings can span across multiple lines.
+Newlines and indentation whitespaces are part of the string, when dealing with multiline strings.
 Escape sequences are *not* supported.

 Their sole purpose is to be used with the built-in `print` function (see below).